The finishing touch

 Thysell wanted to develop a powerful machine that could grind a vast area quickly, and he turned to his brother, an engineer, for help.
 Their first efforts, developed in his brother’s garage at home, had significant flaws, explains Håkan’s son, Marketing Director Karl Thysell.
 “They built a big machine, one that was 80 centimetres wide instead of the usual 50,” he says.
 “When the time came to test-drive the machine, it spun around in the same direction like a Frisbee, and an employee drove it into the wall.”

 By 1991, however, the “spinning” dilemma had been resolved in a model named DiaNova, today known as the HTC 800 Classic.
 The new machine was test-driven against the competition and won repeatedly.
-The HTC 800 managed to increase the typical amount of natural stone flooring that could be treated in a day from an upper limit of 30 square metres to 200 square metres.
+The HTC 800 managed to increase the typical amount of natural stone flooring that could be treated in a day from an upper limit of 300 square feet to 2,000.

 When a Swedish builder read about the company in a local paper, he contacted HTC and asked if the new machine could be applied to his concrete floors.
 “We tried it, and it worked!” says Karl Thysell.
 “Suddenly HTC was grinding concrete in addition to marble and other natural stone flooring.”